Skip to Content

 Lost Hills Lake is dog friendly.

-Weekends only, open Fridays, Saturdays and Sundays. $15 for adults, $7 for children, kids 3 and under are FREE.
-Please RSVP!
+Weekends only, open Fridays, Saturdays. $10 for adults, $5 for children, kids 3 and under are FREE.

 The Christmas Experience